Blockstream/gdk/docs/source/gdk-json.rst

 :spv_enabled: ``true`` to enable SPV verification for the session, ``false`` otherwise.
 :cert_expiry_threshold: Ignore certificates expiring within this many days from today.
 Used to pre-empt problems with expiring embedded certificates.
 :gap_limit: Optional, singlesig only.
 Number of consecutive empty scripts/addresses to monitor.
 Defaults to 20.
+:electrum_url: Optional.
+For singlesig the Electrum server used to fetch blockchain data.
+For multisig the Electrum server used for SPV verification.
+Default value depends on the network.
+:electrum_onion_url: Optional.
+If ``"use_tor"`` is ``true``, this value is used instead of ``"electrum_url"``.
+Default value depends on the network.

  .. _proxy-info: